AssemblyScript/website/src/status.md

 AssemblyScript compiles generics to one concrete method or function per set of unique contextual type arguments, also known as [monomorphisation](https://en.wiktionary.org/wiki/monomorphisation).
 Implications are that a module only includes and exports concrete functions for sets of type arguments actually used and that concrete functions can be shortcutted with [static type checks](./stdlib/builtins.md#static-type-checks) at compile time, which turned out to be quite useful.

 * The compiler does not currently enforce `extends Y` clauses on type parameters.
 Likely to be enforced in the future.
-* WebAssembly GC 🦄 may introduce more sophisticated mechanisms like reified generics, potentially post-MVP.
 * Concrete functions compiling to the exact same code are de-duplicated during optimization.

 ### Garbage collection